C4ndyF1sh/iDetector/README.md

 # iDetector
-A very simple App to check if a App is installed or not (Requires their Bundle ID)
+A very simple App to check if a App is installed or not (Requires their Bundle ID or UUID)

 Bundle IDs can be found through the following ways:
 - https://vexelon.net/asws